openstack/kuryr-kubernetes/doc/source/installation/testing_udp_services.rst

 .. code-block:: console

-   $ kubectl run  --image=yboaron/kuryr-udp-demo demo
+   $ kubectl create deployment  --image=yboaron/kuryr-udp-demo demo
    deployment "demo" created

 As the next step, we will scale the deployment to 2 pods: